VRC-40: History

 While speed and efficiency are requisite to completion of the squadron's mission, safety is of paramount importance.
 Among VRC-40's many achievements and accomplishments, the "Rawhides" recently reached one of the highest honors in Aviation Safety by successfully completing 25 years of class "A" mishap free flying.
-While on board the USS Abraham Lincoln CVN 72 during the 2019 round the world tour turned deployment to the Persian Gulf the Squadron brought on board bedbugs.
-The AIMD berthing had been commandeered during the rapid transit through the Suez Canal.
-Thankfully ships company does not require sleep and were able to clean both the 44 and 34 Berthing before any squadron personal were disturbed.

 Every year, VRC-40 carries over 1,300 ton (three million pounds) of mail and cargo and effects over 1,000 arrested landings.
 Astronauts Alan Shepard and Scott Carpenter, sports icons including Tiger Woods, Dale Earnhardt Jr., numerous Congressional and Cabinet members, business leaders, and entertainers such as Bruce Willis, Charlie Daniels, Jimmy Buffett, Halle Berry and Robin Williams have all flown aboard "Rawhides" aircraft.